decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

   let userData = await getUserData() log(userData)
 })
 ```

+Users can change their display name at any time while in Decentraland.
+For this reason, the public key is generally a more recommendable way to keep track of users over time.

 > Note: The user must be logged into their Metamask account on their browser for this method to work.